antonw-88/GICSP/README.md

 **This repo is a self-studies reference manual for the GICSP**(_Global Industrial Cyber Security Professional Certification_), where the information has been gathered from a large number of other individuals/guides.
 Being a reference manual, it points towards various material that I found relevant when studying for the GICSP.
 It is not an attempt at being an actual course; the aim is to provide a concise overview of study material that multiple credible professionals mention to be of a high relevance.
 The repo also includes notes regarding topics that I found particularly interesting, and additional ICS/OT related sections that I will continue updating after having achieved the certification.

-While this repo is intended as a general overview of ICS security, I've added somewhat of a focus on gathering resources related to the electrical sector.
-This is due to the sectors core importance for all the other sectors.
+While this repo is intended as a general overview of ICS security, I've added somewhat of a focus on gathering resources related to the energy/electrical sector.
+This is due to the sector being of core importance for all the other sectors.

 *NOTE: This guide is written from the point-of-view of someone with a SysAdmin/InfoSec/Networking background.
 This may affect its relevance for individuals with other backgrounds.*